BenjaminGuzman/microstart/README.md

 4. Frontend (WebApp, AndroidApp, IOSApp)

 Group 4 depends on group 3, which in turn depends on group 2, which in turn depends on group 1.

-You can write a YAML or JSON file containing the following configuration
+And it can be described with the following YAML configuration (JSON can be used too):

 ```yaml
 services: [ ]